artemgilmanov/DataStructures/Array/about.md

 Arrays are a fundamental data structure in computer science.
 They allow for the storage and manipulation of multiple elements under a single variable name.
 Despite their ubiquity in modern programming languages like C#, Python, and Java, their underlying mechanisms often remain hidden.
 In this document, arrays are demystified by examining how they work at the memory level and explore their static and dynamic variants.

-## What Is an Array?

-An array is a collection of elements of the same type, stored in contiguous memory locations.
-This guarantees:

-1. **Contiguous Memory**: Elements are stored sequentially in memory.
-2. **Homogeneous Data**: All elements are of the same type, occupying equal memory.
-3. **Indexed Access**: Each element can be accessed via its index.

-These properties allow constant-time \(O(1)\) access to any element using the formula: n+k⋅q

 ## Static Arrays

 A **static array** has a fixed size determined at initialization.
 It cannot grow or shrink during program execution.
 For example, in C#: